Learn to Code Online

 Our Digital campus creates an online community unlike any other.
 If you need the flexibility to thrive in a remote learning setting, our Digital campus is 100% virtual.
 The campus offers access to a dedicated resource hub, weekly roundtable discussions, and peer-to-peer Slack channels enabling a safe learning space for students to collaborate.

 Graduate with Industry Experience

-A typical day caters to a variety of learning styles and consists of reading, watching videos before class, and small group activity-based learning.
 You’ll graduate with problem-solving skills, industry experience, a capstone project for your portfolio, and the confidence to learn the programming languages across the industry.

 Programs Offered Digital

 In the digital classroom, students learn by doing, and our Instructors are the guides in the process.
 Classes are online, 6 hours a day and 5 days a week.